 - 3.12.4.1 Samples may be taken immediately from a casting or gated to it.
-Test specimens, where possible, are taken from the cast-on sample in the area within 0,5R to 0,6R (where R is a propeller radius).
+Test specimens, where possible, are taken from the cast-on sample in the area within 0.5R to 0.6R (where R is a propeller radius).
 The use of separately cast samples for machine specimens shall be specified in the approved documentation. - 3.12.4.2 Separately cast samples shall be taken from the same ladle as the casting as the metal presented and heat treated in the same furnace charge.

-In the initial survey of a works in accordance with 3.12.1.2, tests may be conducted in the metal of both separately cast and cast-on samples or taken directly from a casting body.
+In the initial survey of works in accordance with 3.12.1.2, tests may be conducted in the metal of both separately cast and cast-on samples or taken directly from a casting body.

 - 3.12.4.3 Samples shall not be taken from a casting prior to a final heat treatment.
-Samples are prepared in accordance with the RS-agreed standards. - 3.12.4.4 Thermal methods shall not be used for sampling. - 3.12.5 Number of tests. - 3.12.5.1 At least one tensile test specimen (refer to Table 2.2.2.3) and one set of impact test specimens (refer to 2.2.3) shall be taken from each cast presented.
+Samples are prepared in accordance with the standards recognized by the Register. - 3.12.4.4 Thermal methods shall not be used for sampling. - 3.12.5 Scope of testing. - 3.12.5.1 At least one tensile test specimen (refer to Table 2.2.2.3) and one set of impact test specimens (refer to 2.2.3) shall be taken from each cast presented.
 In tensile tests, the tensile strength, proof stress, elongation and reduction in area are determined.
 Test are conducted in compliance with the requirements of 2.2. - 3.12.5.2 Test specimens shall generally be cut out from cast-on samples.
-If castings are roughly of the same size, less than 1 m in diameter made from metal of one cast and heat treated in one furnace charge, one set of specimens for each 5 castings may be taken from separately cast samples of the relevant dimensions. - 3.12.6 Severity zones (repair zones). - 3.12.6.1 In order to define the criteria of assessment for propeller defects, the blade surface is divided into three zones designated A, B and C (refer to Figs. 4.2.6.2.1 and 4.2.6.3).
-The definitions of repair zones are given in 4.2.6.2 and 4.2.6.3. - 3.12.6.2 The definition of a skew angle refer to 4.2.6.1 (Note) and Fig. 4.2.6.1. - 3.12.7 Inspection. - 3.12.7.1 Propeller castings shall be visually tested at all the stages of their manufacture.
-The castings shall be subjected to a thorough 100 % visual testing in the finished condition (the inspection is conducted by the Register representative).
+If castings are roughly of the same size, less than 1 m in diameter made from metal of one cast and heat treated in one furnace charge, one set of specimens for each 5 castings may be taken from separately cast samples of the relevant dimensions. - 3.12.6 Severity zones (repair zones). - 3.12.6.1 In order to define the criteria of assessment for propeller defects and to help reduce the risk of failure by fatigue cracking after repair, the blade surface is divided into three zones designated A, B and C (refer to Figs. 4.2.6.2-1 and 4.2.6.3).
+The definitions of repair zones are given in 4.2.6.2 and 4.2.6.3. - 3.12.6.2 The definition of a skew angle refer to 4.2.6.1 (Note) and Fig. 4.2.6.1. - 3.12.7 Inspection. - 3.12.7.1 Propeller castings shall be visually tested and measured by the manufacture at all the stages of their manufacture.
+The castings shall be subjected to a thorough 100 % visual testing in the finished condition.
+A general visual examination shall be carried out by the RS surveyor.
 A surface shall be free from the defects, which may result in propeller damages during operation.
-The Register representative can demand the performance of investigation of questionable surface sections including metal etching, particularly prior to repair welding. - 3.12.7.2 Dimensions, dimensional and geometrical tolerances shall meet the requirements of the drawings approved by the Register and of order documentation.
-The above documents and the results of measurements and inspection drawn up in the form of a report or statement are produced to the Register representative during tests.
-The responsibility for the performance of measurements with an appropriate accuracy for their compliance with the requirements of the drawing and/or order rests with a manufacturer.
-The Register representative has a right to demand checking measurements.
+The Register representative can demand the performance of investigation of questionable surface sections including metal etching, particularly prior to repair welding.